dieterstemmet/antaeus/README.md

   11. Further testing - Introduce additional mock payment providers and tweak some tests
   12. Scheduling - Add automatic payment run scheduling
   13. Test run - Start up the app, run a few payments and ensure logs clearly communicate what's happening behind the scenes
+  14. Fix bugs - Sort out any issues that might pop up on the first run
+  15. Check data - Make sure the data is correct with each run
+  16. Extra counters - Add nice-to-have counters and to have a better view of what's going on in the app
+  17. Stricter tests - Add counter checks in tests so we filter out more issues
+  18. Improved rest - Build in some query parameters to the rest call to improve external app control
+  19. Tweaking - Test different timing options and see what makes sense
+  20. Final tests - Run as many tests as possible and tweak where needed
+  21. Goals - Use the app with the end-user in mind and see whether it achieves all its goals

+# Future versions of the app
+- Expose retries with rest
+- Add GUI to manually fire billing runs

 ## The challenge